supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     ![In the "Areas" tab, clik on the ellipsis icon for "PUL-Web" area and select "Include sub areas"](images/m1/sub_areas_v1.png)

     > **Note**: The default setting for all teams is to exclude sub-area paths.
 We will change it to include sub-areas so that the team gets visibility into all of the work items from all teams.
 Optionally, the management team could also choose to not include sub-areas, which automatically removes work items from their view as soon as they are assigned to one of the teams.

+1. **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:

+   - Click the **(...) icon** located at the upper right corner of the lab guide section and navigate to the **Lab Validation** Page.
+   - Hit the **Validate** button for the corresponding task.
+   - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.

 #### Task 2: Manage work items